 Including, says Kautz, because it is “Fun!”

-She is a leadership innovations consultant and participatory researcher.
+She is founder of WetheP a cross-sector civic engagement company.
+She also serves as a leadership innovations consultant and participatory researcher.
 Her work has influenced numerous regional, national and global conversations on co-productive change.
 Including We the People, the national movement by Center for Democracy and Citizenship, American Democracy Project, American Association of State Colleges and Universities and The White House Office for Public Engagement.